 Lecturer: Boris Vaitovič

 Wondering what an energy-producing prototype of a mug or desk looks like?
 Do you know that you produce so much excess energy that you could charge your phone with it?
-Boris is trying to draw our attention to overproduction and luxury in which we live.
+Boris is trying to draw our attention to the overproduction and luxury in which we live.
 He materializes known scientific findings in a visually attractive way and actively seeks out ways of using residual energy.

 His most recent project is a mug that converts excess temperature which is created when a hot beverage is poured until it’s ready to be consumed.
 After adding several components, it is possible to generate electricity for a few minutes.
 The mug ties up with his previous work, such as a table with a closed ecological cycle or a solar table.
-In the future, Boris plans to create a table which will light up when a warm object is placed on it.
-Boris’ dream is to create spaces in Košice which will use solar, wind and, above all, excess heat energy.
+In the future, Boris plans to create a table that will light up when a warm object is placed on it.
+Boris’ dream is to create spaces in Košice which will use solar, wind, and, above all, excess heat energy.

 Boris Vaitovič works in a new media studio at FUTU in Košice.
 In recent years, he has focused on multimedia art installations with an ecological context.
 He actively cooperates with the Slovak Academy of Sciences and a team of enthusiasts with whom he creates his own hardware and software solutions.
 He is interested in the social impact of media art and the unique experiences it creates.
 Through optical illusions, miniaturization of the great, or the materialization of the invisible, he seeks to reveal hidden stories so that it directly addresses people and prompts them to reassess their surroundings.
-Apply here.

 Discovering unknown places of Košice